z3l4w5/tintin-space/content/docs/part1/chapter1/4/_index.md

 ## 1.4.3 Lower costs

 The removal of the database and the application servers from the hosting stack reduces the hardware costs.
 With the operations becoming automatic, most DevOps requirements are not present.
 All this translates to significant cost savings.
 You can have a website for free using static-site hosts like GitHub Pages and Netlify.
-All major cloud providers like AWS S3, Google Cloud Storage, and Azure Storage provide low- cost static hosting.
+All major cloud providers like AWS S3, Google Cloud Storage, and Azure Storage provide lowcost static hosting.
 There is no need to have an IT or a DevOps team for managing the fleet of servers.

 ## 1.4.4 Developer productivity